 What is HSNO?

 - HSNO, or the Hazardous Substances and New Organisms Act 1996, was the legislation that governed the safe use, storage, and disposal of any substance that posed a significant hazard to people, property, and/or the environment.
-Since December 1st 2017, the controls and regulations that related to workplaces were shifted to the Health and Safety at Work Act 2015 (HSWA), while environmental controls and non-workplace controls continue to be govered by HSNO.
-HSNO also relates to Hazardous substance approval, which required before any product can be sold or used within NZ.
+Since December 1st 2017, the controls and regulations that related to workplaces were shifted to the Health and Safety at Work Act 2015 (HSWA), while environmental controls and non-workplace controls continue to be governed by HSNO.
+HSNO also relates to Hazardous substance approval, which is required before any product can be sold or used within NZ.

 Hazardous Substances?
 Don’t you mean ‘Dangerous Goods’?

 - Not at all.
 HSNO follows GHS version 7, which was created to compliment the UN Regulations for Transporting Dangerous Goods (UNRTDG) but Hazardous Substances extend a little further beyond those parameters.
 It’s possible to have a hazardous substance that isn’t considered DG.
 For example, a skin irritant is not a Dangerous Good, but it is a Hazardous Substance under HSNO.

 What does a Hazardous Substance Site Assessment entail?